DesiresAreGrey/desiresaregrey.github.io/docs/about.md

 ## Wordcloud

-Here you can add words to the wordcloud that you think describe me.
-The bigger the word, the more people have used that word for me.
-You can add a maximum of 5 words/phrases, each separated by a comma or newline.
-The word/phrase has a maximum character length of 25 and there can only be 4 words within 1 phrase.
-The textbox will remember your previous input, so you can edit and submit again to update your submission.
+Add words to the wordcloud that you think describe me!

+<p style="font-size: 13px; color: #999">You can add a maximum of 5 words/phrases, each separated by a comma or newline.
+The word/phrase has a maximum
+character length of 25 and there can only be 4 words within 1 phrase.
+The textbox will remember your previous input, so you can edit and submit again to update your submission.</p>

 <div id="your-wordcloud" class="wordcloud" style="height: 400px;"></div>